Preparation Time Minutes

 I am a lover of more savoury snacks than sweet ones, one of those being cheese scones.
 I could never imagine I would love a gluten-free vegan one as much as the ones I baked long ago.

-These are super easy to make and contain only 3 major ingredients and made without using any butter which is a normal ingredient in a scone recipe.
+These are super easy to make and contain only 3 major ingredients and made without using any butter which is a usual ingredient in a scone recipe.

 I call them scones but I know on the other side of the pond in Canada or America they are known as biscuits.
-Whatever we call them they are so delicious, warm, and spread with a little butter.
+Whatever we call them they are so delicious, warm, and spread with a little butter or a nice herbed vegan cream cheese.

 You do need a mature cheese in this recipe for the flavour to come through.
 You don’t have to use one single cheese, feel free to use a mixture.
 I used Violife Epic mature and Daiya cheddar block.
-There are so many different alternatives to choose from.
-Vegan parmesan and mozzarella would work so well too.
+There are so many different vegan alternatives to choose from

 Using yogurt in baking as opposed to milk gives you a softer and creamier finish.
 It also adds an extra tang that works so well in this recipe.
 The acidity in the yogurt also helps to activate the baking powder to make these scones fluffy and rise so well.